angelo-wf/LakeSnes/README.md

 ## Nightly releases

 Nightly builds can be downloaded [from the releases here](https://github.com/angelo-wf/LakeSnes/releases/tag/nightly).
+The source-downloads there do not seem to be updated by the Github-action used to handle making releases, so are out of date.

 - The macOS build is an app-bundle (includes SDL2) but not signed and notarized, and does not have proper version information.
 These are currently Intel-only, although manually compiling for/on Apple Silicon (arm64) works without issues.
 It might not run on older macOS versions.
 - The Linux build depends on SDL2 being installed already and is an x86_64 (64-bit Intel) build.
 - The Windows build includes `SDL2.dll` and is a 64-bit (Intel) build.
+It opens a CMD-window as well to show log output.

 ## Compiling